-Chair Howard recused herself to allow the Board to vote on the recommended nonprofit funding for Central Piedmont Community Action.
+Chair Howard recused herself to allow the Board of Commissioners to vote on the recommended nonprofit funding for Central Piedmont Community Action.

-A motion was made by Vice Chair Hales, seconded by Commissioner Logan, to approve the recommended nonprofit funding to Central Piedmont Community Action.
+A motion was made by Commissioner Diana Hales, seconded by Commissioner Robert Logan to recommended nonprofit funding for Central Piedmont Community Action.
 The motion carried by the following vote:

-Aye: 4 - Commissioner Dasher, Commissioner Hales, Vice Chair Gomez Flores and Commissioner Logan
+Aye: 4 - Commissioner Dasher, Commissioner Hales, Gomez Flores, and Commissioner Logan